The "sugar" coarse-grained DNA model: Model testing: A-DNA, B-DNA and transitions between them

-A-DNA can exist only if sodium ions can assemble in the major groove so that their electrostatic interaction with the phosphate grains (and with the nearest chlorine ions) will give the gain in free energy greater than the loss in entropic contribution because of the ion clustering (see the balance of interactions in CG DNA forms in fig.~\ref{fig-energy-balance}).
+A-DNA can exist only if sodium ions can assemble in the major groove so that their electrostatic interaction with the phosphate beads (and with the nearest chlorine ions) will give the gain in free energy greater than the loss in entropic contribution because of the ion clustering (see the balance of interactions in CG DNA forms in fig.~S7 ).
 For the stabilization of this positively charged cluster between two rows of negative charges, the presence of a solvent in the major groove is crucial.

-To adequately model this balance, one should very precisely choose the positions and the widths of the minima of the effective solvent-mediated potentials.
-We built our potentials for the Na$^+$-P$^-$ and Na$^+$-Na$^+$ pairs so that the CG radial distribution functions g(r) were as close as possible to the all atom (AMBER) ones, especially in what regards the positions of the minima.
-The agreement between the CG rdf and the all atom one for the pair Na$^+$-P$^-$ is almost ideal (see fig.\ref{fig-rdf-Na-P-ADNA}).

-For the pair Na$^+$-Na$^+$ it was impossible because we simulated A-DNA in water, and not in in mixed ethanol/water solution.
+To adequately model this balance, we very precisely chose the positions and the widths of the minima of the effective solvent-mediated potentials.
+We built our potentials for the Na$^+$-P and Na$^+$-Na$^+$ pairs so that the CG radial distribution functions g(r) were as close as possible to the all atom ones, especially in what regards the positions of the minima.
+The agreement between the CG rdf and the all atom one for the pair Na$^+$-P in the A-DNA is almost ideal (see fig.~S8 ).
+For the pair Na$^+$-Na$^+$ it was impossible because we simulated A-DNA in water, and not in mixed ethanol/water solution.
 A-DNA with counterions in water does not exist without additional salt.
 Therefore we had many more sodium ions in the computational cell, and, correspondingly, in the major groove.
-It had to lead to the substantial rise of the first peak as compared with the second one (see fig.\ref{fig-rdf-Na-Na-ADNA}),

-which usually takes place with increase of the salt concentration (see, for example, \cite{2011-Shen-Vegt-rdf-ions}).
-However, our Na$^+$-P$^-$ and Na$^+$-Na$^+$ pairs are more sticky than the default AMBER ions.
-One can see that from rdfs for B-DNA shown in fig.~\ref{fig-rdf-Na-P-BDNA} and \ref{fig-rdf-Na-Na-BDNA}.
+It had to lead to the substantial rise of the first peak as compared with the second one (see fig.~S10 ), which usually takes place with increase of the salt concentration \cite{2011-Shen-Vegt-rdf-ions}.
+However, our Na$^+$-P and Na$^+$-Na$^+$ pairs are more sticky than for the default AMBER ions (Aqvist's cations \cite{1990-Aqvist-ions}).
+One can see that from rdfs for B-DNA shown in fig.~S9 and S11 .